cs2103aug2015-w10-3j/main/Developer Guide.md

 ![add image](doc/images/storageDiagram.png)
 > Figure 4: Structure of the Storage Component

-The Storage component consists of a Storage class that manages the reading and writing of data between the program and the file system.
-Since we are storing tasks as JSON strings in the data files, there is also a JSONConverter classes that encodes and decodes between JSON strings and Task objects.
+The `Storage` component consists of a `Storage` class that manages the reading and writing of data between the program and the file system.
+Since we are storing tasks as JSON strings in the data files, there is also a `JSONConverter` class that encodes and decodes between JSON strings and `Task` objects.

 ## `Storage` class
-This class has public methods for the MainLogic to call to read and write the content of the tasks to the data files.
+This class has public methods for the `MainLogic` to call to read and write the content of the tasks to the data files.
 The data files consist of a cache (default to be cache.txt) that stores the users’ tasks to disk as well as a configuration file (config.txt) that remembers the user’s settings for Todoer.
-The Storage class also has a private internal arrayList entryList that mirrors the content in the cache file.
+The `Storage` class also has a private internal arrayList entryList that mirrors the content in the cache file.

 ###### Notable API